 BCP Finance Bank, Ltd. ('Bank') was incorporated in the Cayman Islands on 27 March 1998 and granted a category 'B' unrestricted banking license in 1998.
 The Bank acts as an overseas finance vehicle of Banco Comercial Português Group and its ultimate sole shareholder is Banco Comercial Português, S.A.
 (BCP).
-The ultimate sole shareholder of the Ordinary Shares of the Bank is Banco Comercial Português, S.A.
-(BCP) through its wholly owned subsidiary BCP International B.V., headquartered in the Netherlands, which owns 100% of the Bank's share capital (note 9).
+The ultimate sole shareholder of the Ordinary Shares of the Bank is BCP, through its wholly owned subsidiary BCP International B.V., headquartered in the Netherlands, which owns 100% of the Bank's share capital (note 9).

 The functional currency of the Bank is the Euro.
 The reporting currency of the financial statements is the United States Dollar (USD), as this is the reporting currency commonly used by the Cayman Islands Monetary Authority.
-The Bank's functional currency is the Euro since this foreign operation of BCP Group was set up as a structure or special purpose entity, and its activities are conducted on behalf of the ultimate parent entity (BCP) and considered as an extention of the parent entity.
+The Bank's functional currency is the Euro, since this foreign operation of BCP Group was set up as a structure or special purpose entity, and its activities are conducted on behalf of the ultimate parent entity (BCP) and considered as an extention of the parent entity.

-The financial statements of the Bank have been prepared in accordance with International Financial Reporting Standards (IFRS) as endorsed by the European Union effective for the years beginning on or after 1 January 2020.
-IFRS comprise accounting standards issued by the International Accounting Standards Board (IASB), as well as interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), both as endorsed by the European Union.
+The Bank's financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS), as endorsed by the European Union, effective for the years beginning on or after 1 January 2021.
+IFRS comprise accounting standards issued by the International Accounting Standards Board (IASB), as well as interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), both endorsed by the European Union.